 Litauisches Kino Goes Berlin is organized and curated by Berlin-based Lithuanian Giedrė Simanauskaitė.
 She has gained experience at numerous film festivals in both Lithuania and Germany (e.g. at the Vilnius International Film Festival Kino Pavasaris and at the FilmFestival Cottbus – Festival of Eastern European Cinema).

-Litauisches Kino Goes Berlin is sponsored by the Ministry of Culture of the Republic of Lithuania and the Lithuanian Council for Culture.
+Litauisches Kino Goes Berlin is sponsored by the Lithuanian Film Centre and the Lithuanian Council for Culture.
 It is implemented with the support of and partially financed by the program Global Lithuania.

 In addition to the festival, Litauisches Kino Goes Berlin organizes a series of film events throughout the year: From DokuMontag, a series of films showing new socially engaged and controversial documentaries in collaboration with the Czech Center in Berlin, to film programs that are developed in cooperation of long-term partners such as the Lithuanian Embassy, the European Union National Institutes for Culture (EUNIC), the Estonian Embassy, the Latvian Embassy, the FilmFestival Cottbus, and Sputnik-Kino.